orsenthil/senthil.learntosolveit.com-deploy/posts/2010/09/01/finding-a-suitable-solution.rst

 It is a from Dr. Kalam's book, "Inspiring thoughts".
 Avinash was able to write this down with great difficulty.
-There is a mistake in the sentence, and I left it consciously, because it was okay to accept mistakes in our first trials.
+There is a mistake in the sentence, and I left it consciously, because it always believe, it is okay to make mistakes.

 The camera mouse was not the solution yet.
 Due to involuntary movements, the mouse pointer deviated frequently from the intended position.
 Julius suggested to us that by gently nudging it back to the specific point this could be